videntity/provider-data-tools/README.md

 in your current directory.
 Everything is still indexed by NPI.
 These files are described below.

      _basic.csv            - Contains basic demographic info
-    _addresses_flat.csv    - one address per line identifier as practice or mailing _identifiers_flat.csv    -one identifer per line
+    _addresses_flat.csv    - one address per line identifier as practice or mailing _identifiers_flat.csv  - one identifer per line
     _licenses_flat.csv 	   - one license per line
     _taxonomy_flat.csv     - one taxonomy code per line and identified as primary or not.

-I hope this utility saves you time in processing NPPES Public Data Dissemination.

 csv2mongo
 ---------

-`csv2mongo` convert a CSV to a MongoDB collection.
+`csv2mongo` convert a CSV into a MongoDB collection.
 The script expects the first row of data to contain header information.
 Any whitespace and other funky characters in the header row are auto-fixed by converting to ` `, `_`, or `-`.
-Here is a usage exaple

 Usage: